benwilson34/lyfe-schedule/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 Pages will auto-update as you edit and save the files.

+### Demo build

+It is also possible to make a "demo build" where all the data storage is handled in the client via `window.localStorage`.
+This build is meant to serve as a low-cost, low-risk demonstration for how the app works.
+Mongo is not needed for this build and the API endpoints and auth flows are stripped out.
+This is driven by the `IS_DEMO_BUILD` env var, but it's easiest to use the provided demo-specific npm scripts:

+1. You can run the demo dev server with `npm run dev:demo`.
+1. You can build the demo app with `npm run build:demo`, which can then be started with `npm start`.

+TODO blog post?

 ### Testing

 This project uses Jest for automated testing.
 Run the tests: